 - This works really well with turkey bones, too.
 In fact, I kind of prefer it, but they’re not available all the time.
 (You should have seen my freezer around Thanksgiving!!)

 - Most people use apple cider vinegar to draw the gelatin out of the bones.
 I tried it once and didn’t really care for it, nor did I think it made a difference.
-I don’t have trouble with min gelling nicely without it.
-And I don’t like ACV anyway and never have it around.
+I don’t have trouble with mine gelling nicely without it.

 - I often don’t bother with sea salt, pepper, or other herbs or spices.
 I make my stock plain, then flavor it up how I want when I’m cooking with it later.
 When I do add veggies and bay leaves it is so much yummier!